codingMustache/codingMustache/README.md

 ## Joke of the Day

-I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
-It just goes from bad to worse.
+You can't trust a ladder.
+It will always let you down

 ## Daily Trivia

-How many Hz does the video standard PAL support?
+What is the name of Layer 7 of the OSI model?
- 1. 60
+ 1. Application
- 2. 59
+ 2. Present
- 3. 25
+ 3. Network
- 4. 50
+ 4. Session

 <details>
   <summary>Answer</summary>
-  50
+  Application
 </details>